-We conducted the test three separate times, for each of the three sets of trained modules: $NC_{100}$, $NC_{200}$, and $NC_{300}$.
-In addition, we conducted the same test three more times, this time using the fine-tuned detector/decoder modules (discussed at the end of section 3.5) which were trained to handle codes generated using any of the three encoders (hereafter abbreviated as $FT$ modules).
-Lastly, for comparison we conducted the same test with ArUco markers used in place of Ninja Codes.
+We conducted the test three separate times, for each of the three sets ($NC_{100}$, $NC_{200}$, $NC_{300}$) of trained modules.
+In addition, we conducted the test three more times using the fine-tuned detector/decoder modules (discussed in section 3.5, hereafter abbreviated as $FT$ modules) trained to detect codes generated by any of the three encoders.
+Lastly, for comparison we conducted the test with ArUco markers used in place of Ninja Codes.

-Table 1 shows the results of this first test.
-The average corner error for Ninja Codes hovers around one pixel, which is larger than that of ArUco but still quite small in absolute terms.
-Surprisingly, we did not see significant differences in error values between the eight camera positions; the average error appeared to stay around one pixel, regardless of the distance and angle from which the photo was taken.
+Table 1 shows the results of this test.
+The average corner error hovers around one pixel, which is larger than that of ArUco but still small in absolute terms.
+Notably, we did not see significant differences in errors between the eight camera positions.
 Also, the fine-tuned $FT$ modules yielded results similar to those for dedicated modules, suggesting the feasibility of preparing a suite of Ninja Codes (each catering to different usage scenarios) which can be detected by a single set of detector/decoder modules.
-(Note: Although all photos were shot in 1080$\times$1080 resolution, the region detector accepts 300$\times$300 images and thus performs a scaling operation before processing.
-Values in Table 1 are reported in that scale, and should be interpreted accordingly.
+(Note: While all photos were shot in 1080$\times$1080 resolution, the region detector accepts 300$\times$300 images and thus performs a scaling operation before processing.
+Values in Table 1 are reported in that scale and should be interpreted accordingly.
 To ensure fair comparison, ArUco markers were also detected from similarly scaled down images.)